Coming up next, our final news roundup and information overload hour.

 It's very bad.

-Well what was that about the guest?
+What was that about the gift?

-Anyway, I got back from Australia and I happened to be traveling the subway, because we would do that too.
+Anyway, I got back from Australia and I happened to be traveling the subway because we would do that too.

 I fired up a cigarette.